szczyglis-dev/py-gpt/README.md

 - `X/Twitter` - connects to X for searching and reading posts, publishing content, managing interactions, bookmarks, and media.

-**Tip:** Inline plugins do not require the `+ Tools` option in the toolbox.
+**Tip:** Inline plugins work independently of the `Tools` switch in the toolbox.
 Once enabled, they remain active throughout the conversation and can provide their functionality automatically when applicable.

 ## API calls